Silent Killer: Unveiling the Deadly Effects of Arsenic Poisoning

 • Antibiotics for preventing secondary infection.

-• Analgesics and antispasmodic for controlling pain
+• Analgesics and antispasmodics for controlling pain

-• Hemodyalysis or exchange transfusion may required
+• Hemodialysis or exchange transfusion may be required

 POSTMORTEM FINDINGS OF ARSENIC POISONING: